lowRISC/opentitan/doc/project/checklist.md

 - For redundantly encoded FSMs, [the sparse-fsm-encode.py script](https://github.com/lowRISC/opentitan/blob/master/util/design/sparse-fsm-encode.py) must be used to generate the encoding (in conjunction with the [`PRIM_FLOP_SPARSE_FSM`](https://github.com/lowRISC/opentitan/blob/master/hw/ip/prim/rtl/prim_flop_macros.sv)) macro.
 - For multibit signals, the `mubi` types in [`prim_mubi_pkg`](https://github.com/lowRISC/opentitan/blob/master/hw/ip/prim/rtl/prim_mubi_pkg.sv) should be used if possible.

+### SEC_CM_NON_RESET_FLOPS

+A review of sensitive security-critical storage flops was completed.
+Where appropriate, non-reset flops are used to store secure material.

+### SEC_CM_SHADOW_REGS

+Shadow registers are implemented for all appropriate storage of critical control functions.

 ### SEC_CM_RTL_REVIEWED

 If deemed necessary by the security council, an offline review of the RTL code sections pertaining to the assets and countermeasures listed in SEC_CM_ASSETS_LISTED has been performed.